Gottiee/Hack-Tools/language/bash/relative_path_binary.md

 #### Explanation

-When a program refere to a binary command without giving the absolute path, you can execute your own program instead of the command.<br>
+When a program refere to a binary command without giving the absolute path, you can execute your own program instead of the command.

 This program show below refer to this venurability:

 ```